Phrygians: Language

 Map showing where Phrygian inscriptions have been found.

-The Phrygian language is a member of the Indo-European linguistic family with its exact position within it having been debated due to the fragmentary nature of its evidence.
-Though from what is available it is evident that Phrygian shares important features with Greek and Armenian.
+The Phrygian language is a member of the Indo-European linguistic family, with its exact position within it having been debated due to the fragmentary nature of its evidence.
+Though from what is available, it is evident that Phrygian shares important features with Greek and Armenian.
 Between the 19th and the first half of the 20th century, Phrygian was mostly considered part of the satem group of the Indo-European languages, and thus close to Armenian and Thracian, while today it is commonly considered to be a centum language and thus closer to Greek.
 The reason that, in the past, Phrygian had the guise of a satem language was due to two secondary processes that affected it.
 Namely, Phrygian merged the old labiovelar with the plain velar, and secondly, when in contact with palatal vowels /e/ and /i/, especially in initial position, some consonants became palatalized.
 Furthermore, Kortlandt (1988) presented common sound changes of Thracian and Armenian and their separation from Phrygian and the rest of the palaeo-Balkan languages from an early stage.

 Modern consensus regards Greek as the closest relative of Phrygian, a position that is supported by Brixhe, Neumann, Matzinger, Woodhouse, Ligorio, Lubotsky, and Obrador-Cursach.
 Furthermore, 34 out of the 36 Phrygian isoglosses that are recorded are shared with Greek, with 22 being exclusive between them.
-The last 50 years of Phrygian scholarship developed a hypothesis that proposes a proto-Graeco-Phrygian stage out of which Greek and Phrygian originated, and if Phrygian was more sufficiently attested, that stage could perhaps be reconstructed.
+The last 50 years of Phrygian scholarship developed a hypothesis that proposes a proto-Graeco-Phrygian stage out of which Greek and Phrygian originated, and if Phrygian were more sufficiently attested, that stage could perhaps be reconstructed.

 Archaeology

-Based on an extremely slight archaeological record, some scholars such as Nicholas Hammond and Eugene N. Borza, suggested that the Phrygians were members of the Lusatian culture that migrated into the southern Balkans during the Late Bronze Age.
+Based on an extremely slight archaeological record, some scholars such as Nicholas Hammond and Eugene N. Borza had suggested that the Brygians and Phrygians were members of the Lusatian culture who migrated into the southern Balkans during the Late Bronze Age.
+According to Konstantinos Kopanias, there is no archaeological evidence that can be associated with the Brygians to help us pinpoint them on the map.
 Many historians support a Phrygian migration from Europe to Asia Minor c.
 1200 BC; though, Anatolian archaeologists have generally abandoned the idea due to lack of western (European) ceramic ware, and the continuation of the pre-Bronze Age collapse pottery styles in central Asia Minor.
 It has been suggested that the Phrygian migration to Asia Minor, mentioned in Greek sources to have occurred shortly after the Trojan War, happened much earlier, and in many stages.